Back in early 2013, there was a lot of publicity about the number of homes that might have lead in their water supply.

 As part of the water metering project – Irish Water checked for the presence of lead piping going into in homes and identified about 26,000 homes where lead pipes are present.
 (The real figure could be as much as 100,000.)

 You can buy a basic testing kit like this one to check for the presence of lead in your water.

 Lead in water can cause adverse health effects – even at low levels.

 The legal limit for lead in drinking water was 25 microgrammes per litre up until December 2013 when the levels were reduced to the current level of 10ug/L or 10 microgrammes per litre .
 (There is no real safe level of lead – it is a danger to health at any level.)

 In June 2013 the government announced a “national strategy” to reduce the level of lead in drinking water.
 This included a proposal of financial assistance for householders of up to €4000 towards the replacement of lead pipes.
 The grant scheme was not finalised until Spring 2016. ( You must get the remedial work done before applying for the grant.)

-The grant rules and amounts are changing from December 2022.
+The grant rules and amounts changed in December 2022.

 Details of the Domestic Lead Remediation Grant Scheme

 - From December 2022 households can claim 100% of the eligible cost of works payable up to a maximum of €5,000.
 (No means test)